Azure/CanadaPubSecALZ/docs/archetypes/generic-subscription.md

 ### Subscription Role Assignments

 Modify the two "subscriptionRoleAssignments: {"value": ["securityGroupObjectIds": []]}" properties with your specific unique object ids of the respective groups for the **Contributor** built-in and **Custom Role: Landing Zone Application Owner** roles for this landing zone subscription.
+These assignments are optional and can be 0 or more role assignments using either Built-In or Custom roles and security groups.

 ![Generic Subscription: Subscription Role Assignments](../../docs/media/archetypes/subscription-role-assignments.jpg)